knobs-dials/live-hasher/README.md

 * First-ish version, not thoroughly tested, don't rely on it for your dog's or company's safety

 ### TODO:
-* I'm considering adding a hidden file to be able to allow size/mtime checks between runs
+* considering adding a hidden file to be able to allow size/mtime checks between runs